Your call archive is legal dead weight.

 Verify

-Hand the signed vCon to a client, auditor, or regulator and they confirm it is genuine in seconds, in the browser.
+Hand the signed vCon to a client, auditor or regulator and they confirm it is genuine in seconds, in the browser.

 Straight answers.

-Why isn't a recording enough?
+Why is a recording not enough?

 A standard WAV or MP3 has no built-in defense.
 Anyone with free software can edit it with no trace, so you cannot prove the file you hand over is the exact conversation that happened.
 A signed, tamper-evident vCon breaks its seal if a single byte changes.